AmedeusM/Webpage_Amedeus/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: STC Consultant
+role: Consultant

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: The World Bank Group
+- name: The World Bank
   url: https://www.worldbank.org

 # Short bio (displayed in user profile at end of posts)